joseluisq/ngrx-router-state-plus/README.md

 ### Router State Plus

-[`RouterStatePlusActivatedSnapshot<RouterTokenSegments>`](./src/router-state.ts) is router activated state interface that extend of [Angular ActivatedRouteSnapshot](https://angular.io/api/router/ActivatedRouteSnapshot#description).
+[`RouterStatePlusActivatedSnapshot<RouterTokenSegments>`](./src/router-state.ts) is router activated state interface based on [Angular ActivatedRouteSnapshot](https://angular.io/api/router/ActivatedRouteSnapshot#description).

 But there are only three differences at properties level: